 One recent rumour claimed that instead of release two devices, one with a flat bezel, the other curved, Samsung will break from tradition and stick with just the latter this time around.
 After all, it only offered the curved display on the Galaxy Note 7 and a leak from Phone Arena only talks about a dual edge curved display device, with no mention of a flat alternative.

-It also complies with a conversation we had with Samsung's Conor Pierce, although without any further confirmation we'll still presume that there will be two separate devices in its 2017 flagship line-up, for now.
+It also complies with a conversation we had with Samsung's Conor Pierce, although without any further confirmation we'll still presume that there will be two separate devices in its 2017 flagship line-up for now, even if both end up being curved.

 SamMobile reported that its insiders have claimed there will be two models, which are being referred to internally as Dream and Dream2.
 They are said to have the model numbers SM-G950 and SM-G955.
 The Galaxy S7 has the model number SM-G930 and normally Samsung jumps up by 10 for a new model, though apparently the number 4 is bad luck in South Korea, hence the jump to 950 over 940.